Wealth Management — September 23, 2021

 - Nine of the 11 S&P 500 sectors were higher on the session, with Energy (+3.4%) and Financials (+2.5%) outperforming the broader market, while Utilities (-0.5%) and Real Estate (-0.5%) lagged.

-- Rates were mixed across the curve, with the 10-year Treasury rate rising to 0.67% as of the 4 p.m. equity market close.
-Gold fell 2.0% to $1,861 per ounce, while WTI oil also moved lower to just below $40 per barrel; the US dollar strengthened modestly in the trading session, as measured by the US Dollar Index.
+- Rates were higher across the curve, with the 10-year Treasury yield at 1.42% as of the 4 p.m. equity market close.
+Gold moved 1.2% lower on the day while WTI oil was higher to $73 per barrel.
+The US dollar was weaker on the trading session, as measured by the US Dollar Index.

 Market data provided by Bloomberg.

 Dow Jones Industrial Average (DJIA): A price-weighted average of 30 blue-chip stocks that are generally the leaders in their industry.

 NASDAQ Composite Index: A broad-based capitalization-weighted index of stocks in all three NASDAQ tiers: Global Select, Global Market and Capital Market.

 S&P 500 Index: The Standard & Poor's (S&P) 500 Index tracks the performance of 500 widely held, large-capitalization US stocks.